richiefi/richie-news-wordpress-plugin/richie-editions-wp/README.txt

 function test_access( $issue ) {
     // http://wordpress.local/richie-editions-redirect/org/prod/uuid
     // Issue contains product code ([org]/[prod]) and issue guid, which can be used to check if user should get
     // access to the issue.
-    if ( $issue->product === 'org/prod' && $issue->uuid === 'uuid' ) {
+Richie Editions secret is required in settings. if ( $issue->product === 'org/prod' && $issue->uuid === 'uuid' ) {
         return true;
     }